sablier-labs/docs/docs/concepts/lockup/06-hooks.md

 ## Next steps

-If you are interested into using Sablier hooks into your protocol, please check the [Hook guide](/guides/lockup/examples/hooks).
+If you are interested in using Sablier hooks in your protocol, please check the [Hook guide](/guides/lockup/examples/hooks).
 If you are looking to get on the allowlist, reach out to us on [Discord](https://discord.sablier.com).